jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ### Create SSH Keys

-You'll need to create a unique pair of SSH keys for the purpose of sending logs from management server to Cloudwatch proxy instance via SSH/SCP.
+It's best to create a unique pair of SSH keys for the purpose of sending logs from management server to Cloudwatch proxy instance via SSH/SCP.

 ```bash
 ssh-keygen -t rsa
 ```
-This key will be used when communicating with CloudWatch Log proxy server via SSH/SCP.
+This key pair will be used when communicating with CloudWatch Log proxy server via SSH/SCP.

-Make sure that the public key is stored on the CloudWatch Log proxy server under a user's directory ``` ./ssh/authorized_keys ```.
+> Make sure that the public key is stored on the **CloudWatch proxy instance** under a user's directory ``` ./ssh/authorized_keys ```.

 ### Create a SCP script to pipe logs

 In this lab we will be sending ```cme.log``` via SCP.
-This is not a perfect approach of sending logs, but this tutorial is meant for demonstration purpose.
-You can also use other means of sending logs
+This is not a perfect approach for piping logs, but this tutorial aims to present a concept, and meant for demonstration purpose.
+You can also use other means of streaming logs.

 On the CloudGuard Management server, we will need to create a script to send CME logs.
 Download [the script](send-logs-to-proxy.sh) from this repository, and update the variable accordingly.